 If you’re looking to get away from all the city noise, explore beautiful landscapes and intact portions of nature, all the while challenging yourself both physically and mentally, then mountain biking might just be the thing for you.

 Well, the more appropriate term would be off-road cycling, because that’s what makes it unique.
 The unpredictability of the terrain, full of scattered obstacles like rocks and holes will get your adrenaline going and add a whole new meaning to the words ‘reaction-time’.
+If you’re a fan of this activity so much so that you love being updated on similar events, you can read more here and expand your knowledge.

 Mountain biking includes different categories, ranging from basic disciplines like cross-country riding to more extreme ones like downhill mountain biking or freeride.
 It’s important to take things slow, especially if you’ve never experienced anything other than the smoothness of a city bicycle lane.
 Since mountain biking falls into the category of more challenging and in some cases extreme sports, there are two things to consider in terms of precaution – equipment and training.